Liaison (French): Special cases: poetic verse and applied diction

 The reading of poetry (whether said or sung) requires that all liaisons be used (except those described above as impossible), even those of -e's in the second-person singular as well as the reading of all necessary "null e's" (see the French article on poetry for more details).
 The reading of the liaisons affects the number of syllables pronounced, hence is of chief importance for the correct pronunciation of a verse.
 French speakers tend as much as possible to avoid a hiatus or a succession of two consonants between two words, in a more or less artificial way.

 The Académie Française considers careful pronunciation (but without the mandatory reading of "null e's") to be necessary in a formal setting.
-The voice is a tool of persuasion: it reflects, through a pronunciation perceived as correct (according to prevailing norms), intellectual qualities, culture, self-control, and wit.
 However, pushed too far, the over-proliferation of liaisons can render a speech ridiculous.
 It has been pointed out that French politicians and speakers (Jacques Chirac, for example) pronounce some liaison consonants, independently of the following word, introducing a pause or a schwa afterwards.
 For example, ils ont entendu ("they heard") is normally pronounced /il.z‿ɔ̃ ɑ̃.tɑ̃.dy/ or, in more careful speech, /il.z‿ɔ̃.t‿ɑ̃.tɑ̃.dy/.
 A speaker using this "politician" pronunciation would say /il.z‿ɔ̃t | ɑ̃.tɑ̃.dy/ (where /|/ represents a pause; ils ont ... entendu).
 One might even hear ils ont décidé ("they decided") pronounced /il.z‿ɔ̃t | de.si.de/ (ils ont ... décidé) or /il.z‿ɔ̃.t‿øːː de.si.de/ (ils ont -euh .. décidé).
 In the first example, we have liaison without enchainement, not the normal configuration in ordinary speech.
 In the second, the liaison is completely non-standard, since it introduces a liaison consonant before another consonant.